leonardo-couto/lambda-ec2-timer-switch/README.md

   Select Create Your Own Policy.

-  Choose a name (e.g. LambdaEC2SwitcherPolicy) and a description
+  Choose a name (e.g. LambdaEC2SwitcherPolicy) and a description.

   Paste the JSON below in the Policy Document text area and then click on Create Policy.